 Yes.
-Tennessee sports betting was legalized in 2019 and is expected to launch as soon as sports resume in 2020.
+Tennessee sports betting was legalized in 2019 and launched in 2020.

 Legalized sports betting seemed like a long shot until late 2018 and that eventually led to the governor allowing the current bill to pass in 2019.
-The state is hoping to release mobile wagering ahead of the 2020 football season, though they have a few loops to get through and that doesn't even include the Coronavirus pandemic.
+Since it has no casinos, Tennessee is the only state that has online-only sports betting.

 Lottery officials approved final rules, regulations and processes in April 2020 and there was a glaring number that stood out.
 Tennessee is capping payouts at 90% with a 10% minimum hold rule, which is higher than the national average of 6.8% following the repeal of PASPA.
 This hold worsens odds for bettors, which could in turn hurt the state's chances of succeeding with legalizing sports betting.
 If things don't go to plan, the state can go over the rules and regulations in a year and adjust as needed.